MelonHell/NoCheatPlus/README.md

 NoCheatPlus
 ---------
 Frankenstein that works on 1.17.
-Support for all other versions is broken